 Restaurants 11am to midnight (times can vary)

 National postal service Haypost has offices in every major town.
-A letter might take anything from two weeks to six weeks to reach North America or Australia, but the service is fairly reliable.
+A letter might take anything from three to six weeks to reach North America or Australia, but the service is fairly reliable.

 Annual public holidays in Armenia:

 New Year’s Day 1 January

 Good Friday varies, from mid-March to late April